 Pastor, let me encourage you to preach through Ephesians.
 You will find that your church will be blessed by being reminded of the beauty and glory of the gospel and what Jesus has done in their lives through salvation.
 You will also challenge them in the personal, practical areas of their lives and equip them to stand for Jesus in the dark, desperate, and dangerous days in which we live.
 You will be blessed, your church will be strengthened, lives will be transformed, and God will be glorified.

-Brad Whitt is the Senior Pastor of Abilene Baptist Church in Augusta, Georgia, earned a D.Min. in Expository Preaching from Southeastern Baptist Theological Seminary, and is a current Ph.D. student in Southwestern’s School of Preaching.
+Brad Whitt is the Senior Pastor of Abilene Baptist Church in Augusta, Georgia, earned a D.Min. in Expository Preaching from Southeastern Baptist Theological Seminary, and is a current Ph.D. student in the Southwestern Center for Text Driven Preaching in Fort Worth, Texas.